Exquisite Cherry and Bird Tea Cup

 Care instructions

-• Do not place in the dishwasher or microwave to maintain the ceramic's integrity.
+- Do not place in the dishwasher or microwave to maintain the integrity of the ceramic.

 Note